rpsingh2/dlsd/code/7/README.md

 ### Comparison Operators
 #### Type 1: BDOM
-Since Simulated Aneealing and Max WalkSat are both traditionally single objective optomizers, I thought it would be interesting to implement them in a way that they could optomize multiple ojectives at once.
+Since Simulated Annealing and Max WalkSat are both traditionally single objective optimizers, I thought it would be interesting to implement them in a way that they could optimize multiple objectives at once.
 In order to do this, Binary Domination was implemented.
-A solution from one round of optimzation is considered better than a solution from the previous era if the first solutions objectives are greater than both of the objectives of the second solution.
+A solution from one round of optimization is considered better than a solution from the previous era if the first solutions objectives are greater than both of the objectives of the second solution.

 ```
 def bdom(one, two):